nusco/narjillos/README.md

 * You can start an experiment with the _experiment_ command instead of the _petri_ command, to run it without graphics.
 It's even faster than _petri_ with lights off.

-* If you leave out the _--no-persistence--_ switch, then both _petri_ and _experiment_ will save the experiment to an _.exp_ file at regular intervals.
+* If you leave out the _no-persistence_ switch, then both _petri_ and _experiment_ will save the experiment to an _.exp_ file at regular intervals.
 If you interrupt the experiment for any reason (like restarting your computer), you can pass this file as a parameter to either _experiment_ or _petri_, and pick up the experiment from the last save.
 This allows you to run very long experiments.
 You can start an experiment in _experiment_, run it for a while, interrupt it and then pick it back up in _petri_ to see what happened.

 * Experiments are deterministic.
 Each experiment has a name composed of the current git commit (the revision of Narjillos that you're using), plus a random seed.
 Experiments with the same identifier will give exactly the same results over time.